libp2p/interface-connection/README.md

 `conn` is a reference to the underlying connection.
 `direction` is a `string` indicating whether the connection is `inbound` or `outbound`.
 `protocol` is a `string` with the protocol that the stream is using.
-`options` is an object containing the stream options.
-`options.signal` is an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).

 #### Get a stream Source